ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 ::

+ data UPair a b :: TYPE 'UnliftedRep where
- data unlifted UPair a b = UPair a b
+   UPair :: a -> b -> UPair a b

 * When occuring in a constructor field (e.g.
   ``data T = MkT (UPair Int Bool)``), the semantics are identical to a field